dakbill/physician_assistant/README.md

 # Physician Assistant
-A platform that allow Doctors to train an disease diagnose assistant
+A platform that allows Doctors to train an disease diagnose assistant